jeffshrager/elizagen.org/1965_Weizenbaum_MAD-SLIP/Slip/CTSS/README.md

 [here](https://dome.mit.edu/handle/1721.3/201707)

 The [PDF](02-000311065.pdf) file contains a listing of FAP and MAD code.

 A [transcription](02-000311065.mad) of this to a text file was done by Arthur Schwarz.
+We have started to break this down into individual files under the following directories.

+- [`SLIP-core`](SLIP-core) - baseline SLIP code matching what was mentioned in the CACM article.
+- [`SLIP-eliza`](SLIP-eliza) - extra functions we believe were added for ELIZA
+- [`SLIP-fap`](SLIP-fap) - FAP assembly language primitives
+- [`SLIP-duplicates`](SLIP-duplicates) - where there were items
+  duplicated in both MAD and FAP, we have used the MAD version and placed the FAP duplicate in here

 ## License

  From